initze/landsattrend/README.md

 This package contains several modules
 * to preprocess downloaded and zipped ready to use (e.g. TOA or SR) Landsat data
 * to calculate robust trends (Theil Sen) of multispectral indices
-* and to export the data to raster files
+* to export the data to raster files
+* to mosaic produced tiles to larger maps